 What is massage?

-Massage is a "hands on" treatment in which a therapist manipulates muscles and other soft tissues of the body to improve health and well being.
+During massage, a therapist manipulates muscles and other soft tissues of the body to improve health and well being.
 Varieties of massage range from gentle stroking and kneading of muscles and other soft tissues to deeper manual techniques.
 Massage has been practiced as a healing therapy for centuries in nearly every culture around the world.
 It helps relieve muscle tension, reduce stress, and evoke feelings of calmness.
 Although massage affects the body as a whole, it particularly influences the activity of the musculoskeletal, circulatory, lymphatic, and nervous systems.

 What is the history of massage?